FloreSentenac/offlinetoonline/Readme.md

 This project requires two specific folders:

-data/ – This folder should contain the avazu data set, available at https://www.kaggle.com/c/avazu-ctr-prediction/data.
+data/ – This folder should contain the avazu data set file "train.gz", available at https://www.kaggle.com/c/avazu-ctr-prediction/data.
 Note that it it not need to run the python notebook "Experiments synthetic data" plots/ – This folder will store the generated plots.

 The experiments can then be replicated by running the notebooks in the following order.